rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 # Security and Compliance

 By default only the IAM user or role that created a cluster has access to it.
 Attempting to access the cluster with any other user or role without additional configuration will lead to an error.
 In Rancher, this means using a credential that maps to a user or role that was not used to create the cluster will cause an unauthorized error.
-For example, an EKSCtl cluster will not register in Rancher unless the credentials used to register the cluster match the role or user used by EKSCtl.
+For example, an EKSCtl cluster will not be imported in Rancher unless the credentials used to import the cluster match the role or user used by EKSCtl.
 Additional users and roles can be authorized to access a cluster by being added to the aws-auth configmap in the kube-system namespace.
 For a more in-depth explanation and detailed instructions, please see this [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/amazon-eks-cluster-access/).

 For more information on security and compliance with your Amazon EKS Kubernetes cluster, please see this [documentation](https://docs.aws.amazon.com/eks/latest/userguide/shared-responsibilty.html).